smart-data-models/dataModel.ParksAndGardens/Garden/doc/spec.md

     -   Attribute type: Property.
 [DateTime](https://schema.org/DateTime)
     -   Optional

--   `nextWateringDeadline` : Deadline for next watering operation to be done on this garden.
+-   `nextWateringDeadline` : `Deadline for next watering operation to be done on this garden`.
     -   Attribute type: Property.
 [DateTime](https://schema.org/DateTime)
     -   Optional
 -   `refRecord` : List of records which contain measurements related to this